Colin Renfrew: Academic

 The Anatolian hypothesis argued that Proto-Indo-European, the reconstructed ancestor of the Indo-European languages, originated approximately 9,000 years ago in Anatolia and moved with the spread of farming throughout the Mediterranean and into central and northern Europe.
 This hypothesis contradicted Marija Gimbutas's Kurgan hypothesis, which states that Proto-Indo-European was spread by a migration of peoples from the Pontic–Caspian steppe approximately 6,000 years ago.

 From 1987 to 1991, he co-directed excavations at Markiani on Amorgos and at Dhaskalio Kavos, Keros, Greece.

 Renfrew's work in using the archaeological record as the basis for understanding the ancient mind was foundational to the field of evolutionary cognitive archaeology.
 Renfrew and his student, Lambros Malafouris, coined the phrase neuroarchaeology to describe an archaeology of mind.

-In 1996, Renfrew formulated a sapient paradox, that can be formulated as "why there was such a long gap between emergence of genetically and anatomically modern humans and the development of complex behaviors?"
+In 1996, Renfrew formulated the so-called "sapient paradox": "why was there such a long gap between emergence of genetically and anatomically modern humans and the development of complex behaviors?"

 Renfrew served as Master of Jesus College, Cambridge from 1986 until 1997.
 In 2004, he retired from the Disney Professorship and was a Senior Fellow at the McDonald Institute.
 From 2006 to 2008 he directed new excavations on the Cycladic Island of Keros and was recently co-director of the Keros Island Survey.
 He died on 24 November 2024, at the age of 87.